8fold/site-joshbruce.com/content-root/public/experiences/finances/paycheck-to-paycheck/20221101/content.md

 3. striving to add the multi-factor fund to the portfolio, and
 4. trying to get the portfolio close to the targets for each fund.

 With that said, if the rally continues, the amount I'll be putting toward cash will need to increase in order to keep the portfolio in balance.
-Again, this would be expected given that the cash portion is measured as a part of the overall portfolio; not as a set aside.
+Again, this would be expected given that the cash portion is measured as part of the portfolio; not as a set aside.

 ## Changes to diet and spending